 The courses are grouped by health topics.
 Course 1, with a focus on the basics of diagnosis and consultation, lays the groundwork for any of the subsequent courses.
-Courses are taught in person in Westminster, CA or online through a video platform.
+Courses are taught online through a video platform.

 Course 1 - Advanced Diagnostics, Sleep and Digestion/Elimination

 2 online classes per week: Monday 7pm - 8pm; Thursday 7pm - 8pm PST.

 First week starts on September 3th, 2020.
 Tuition fee $480

 Diagnostics: Observe the patient, reading the body’s language, interpreting the tongue, eyes and the other signs through which the body expresses possible health concerns.

 Read and interpret the health assessment form for a precise diagnosis.

 Consultation: How to structure a consultation – The 4-step process